morrownr/8812au/README.md

     $ sudo pacman -Syu
 ```
-Step 3: Install the required packages (select the option for the OS you are using):
+Step 3: Install the required packages (select the option for the OS you are using)
 ```
     Option for Raspberry Pi OS: